vexx32/chocolatey.org/chocolatey/Website/Views/Documentation/Files/CentralManagementSetupService.md

 This means you are attempting to attach a Local DB file as part of your connection.
 This is an invalid scenario as noted at [Use Windows Account to Attach SQL Server](#use-windows-account-to-attach-sql-server).

+This could also mean that there is something wrong with your connection strings format in the `appsettings.json`.

 ___
 [[Central Management Setup|CentralManagementSetup]] | [[Chocolatey Central Management|CentralManagement]]